Program FAQsWhat is the origin of the name Echo?

 - College/university catechetical ministry

-- Catholic Worker Community
+- Catholic Worker community

-- Marketing/communications director for Catholic college/seminary
+- Marketing/communications director for Catholic organizations

 - Law school; MSW study; M.Ed. study